jcwx/docker-nessus/README.md

 in order to complete this process.

-Rename Dockerfile.Amazon_S3 to Dockerfile, and populate the environment keys, plus change the bucket
+Rename Dockerfile.Amazon_S3 to Dockerfile, and populate the environment keys, plus change the bucket to your destination from what I have here (my bucket is named 'nessus-bak')

 -b nessus-bak

-to reflect the name of your bucket, and also rename the tarball
+'nessus.tgz' is the name of my backup tarball

 -k nessus.tgz